vindolin/selecta/README.rst

-selecta - Interactively select an entry from your bash/zsh history.
+selecta - Interactively search and select entries from your bash/zsh history.
 -------------------------------------------------------------------

 This is a Python3 clone of François Fleuret's excellent `selector